 Any currency backed by an existing nation can be traded at the larger brokers.
 The trading volume of the major currencies (along with their symbols) is given in descending order: the U.S. Dollar (USD), the Euro Dollar (EUR), the Japanese Yen (JPY), the British Pound Sterling (GBP), the Swiss Franc (CHF), the Canadian Dollar (CAD), and the Australian Dollar (AUD).
 See Table 1.1.
-All other currencies are referred to as minors.
+All other currencies are referred to as minors and those from smaller countries, exotics.